 Other adjustments: these adjustments mostly represent netting of other assets and other liabilities, income and expenses.
-Other adjustments occur due to the fact that the Chairman of the Management Board reviews internal management reports prepared on a gross-up basis whereas for IFRS consolidated financial statements' purposes netting is made for specific other assets/liabilities included in unallocated assets/liabilities.
+Other adjustments occur due to the fact that the Chairman of the Management Board reviews internal management reports prepared on a gross-up basis whereas for IFRS unconsolidated financial statements purposes netting is made for certain other assets/liabilities included in unallocated assets/liabilities.

-Funds transfer pricing: for the purpose of internal management reporting, transfer pricing represents the allocation of income and expense between segments that raise cash resources and segments that create assets that generate interest income, using cash resources.
+Funds transfer pricing: for the purpose of internal management reporting, transfer pricing represents the allocation of income and expense between segments that raise cash resources and to segments that create interest income generating assets using cash resources.